-The Dixie Fields Festival takes place on Saturday 13th July, with camping available on both the 12th and the 13th.
+The Dixie Fields Festival takes place on Saturday 11th July, with camping available from 4pm July 10th to 12noon Sunday July 12th.

 Camping tickets allow 2 nights camping (small surcharge if bringing an RV or motor home) and admission to the festival on Saturday.
-These tickets also include the entertainment on Friday evening, an American pancake brunch on both Saturday and Sunday mornings.
-There will be additional attractions on Sunday morning and further information about this will be released in due course.
+These tickets also include the entertainment on Friday evening, an American pancake brunch on both Saturday and Sunday mornings, along with entertainment during this time (details tbc).

 All tickets are non-refundable and non-transferable.

 Yes.
-There is a designated pedestrian route to the site which will be published nearer the time.
+There is a designated pedestrian route to the site (fom Paradise Road Writtle) which will be published nearer the time.

-The nearest station is Chelmsford which is a couple of miles away.
-Trains run regularly into Chelmsford from both Ipswich and London Liverpool Street.
+The nearest station is Chelmsford which is approximatelyt five miles away.
+Trains run regularly into Chelmsford from Norwich, Ipswich, Braintree, Clacton, Shenfield (the Southend line) and London Liverpool Street.
+Please check in advance in case of weekend working.

 Yes.
 For those guests who are registered disabled, there will be complimentary Personal Assistant tickets available on the gate.
 These will be limited to one PA per disabled guest except by prior arrangement with the management.
 Any guest wishing to make use of a PA ticket must provide photographic ID and proof of their eligibility to receive disability allowance – a Blue Badge is not sufficient.